Symptoms of Gum Disease

 - Noticeable differences in your bite or spaces between teeth

-If you experience any of these symptoms, it’s time to see a periodontist for treatment.
+If you experience these symptoms, you should see a periodontist for treatment.
 Without treatment, your symptoms will only develop and get worse.
-To see a periodontal dentist, give our office a call at (302) 994-0979 to schedule your appointment with Delaware dentist Dr. Rosen.
+To see a periodontal dentist, call our office at (302) 994-0979 to schedule your appointment with our family dentist.

 Lasting Effects of Gum Disease

 Unfortunately, gum disease does not affect only your mouth.
-Bacteria from gum disease can spread throughout your body and cause serious diseases in other organs.
+Bacteria from gingivitis can spread throughout your body and cause severe infections in other organs.

-Because of these lasting effects, Dr. Rosen takes periodontics very seriously.
-When you visit us for your routine dental visits, we always thoroughly check your teeth and gums for signs of gum disease.
+Because of these lasting effects, our dentists take periodontics very seriously.
+When you visit us for routine dental visits, we always thoroughly check your teeth and gums..

-If we find gum disease during your dental exam, then we will begin treatment with a deep cleaning.
-In order to truly rid your smile of bacteria, we utilize ultrasonic scalers.
+If we find gum disease during your dental exam, we will begin treatment with a deep cleaning.
+To truly rid your smile of bacteria, we utilize ultrasonic scalers.
 These cleaning devices remove bacteria and other remnants without damage to your teeth and gums.

-In other cases, we may find that your smile needs more treatment than a deep cleaning.
+In other cases, your smile needs more treatment than a deep cleaning.
 If this is the case, we will use an antibiotic treatment called Arestin.
 When we use Arestin, we apply the antibiotic locally, inside the pockets of your teeth.
-Unlike antibiotic pills, this allows the medication to directly affect the source of the problem.
+Unlike antibiotic pills, the medication can directly affect the problem’s source.
 With this treatment, we can diffuse your gum disease in one visit rather than sending you home with at-home antibiotic trays.

 Periodontics in Wilmington, Delaware

-If you have red or swollen gums, you could have gum disease.
+If you have red or swollen gums, you need to be checked for a gum infection.
 We encourage you to make an appointment as soon as possible with your periodontics dentist before you experience more severe symptoms.